mmorenoivy/PracticeCcodes/README.md

 # PracticeCcodes
 Codes written in C#, console output only

-Click stringcomparison > Program.cs to view the code The console outputs are:
+Find the stringcomparison folder and click stringcomparison > Program.cs to view the code The console outputs are:

 1: